-Ste p Action 1 On the 'Import VC Model Branch' dialog, either: • Use the lower portion of the dialog to select a model branch file (this is the simpler option if the associated Version Control configuration has already been saved in the current model; continue to step 2) OR Click on the Find a Model Branch (FAB) file • Click on the Find a Model Branch (.EAB) file button (this option is useful when you have not yet defined the Version Control configuration that is associated with the model branch to be imported; see the Manually Locating Model Branch Files topic) 2 Click on the drop-down arrow in the 'Select a Version Control Configuration' field and select a configuration.
+Ste Action p 1 On the 'Import VC Model Branch' dialog, either: Use the lower portion of the dialog to select a model branch file (this is the simpler option if the associated Version Control configuration has already been saved in the current model; continue to step 2) OR Click on the Find a Model Branch (.EAB) file button (this option is useful when you have not yet defined the Version Control configuration that is associated with the model branch to be imported; see the Manually Locating Model Branch Files topic) 2 Click on the drop-down arrow in the 'Select a Version Control Configuration' field and select a configuration.
 A list of .eab files controlled by that configuration is displayed in the 'Select a Model Branch (.EAB) file' list.
 3 Select the Model Branch File you need, then click on the OK button.
 The system imports the root Package specified in the Model Branch File and recursively imports and populates all the sub-Packages contained in the root Package.